Budgeting

 Custodial Accounts

-You can use two custodial accounts to set aside money for your grandchild or even a random minor.
-They are the Uniform Gifts to Minors Act (UGMA) account and Uniform Transfer to Minors Act (UTMA) account.
-The child gets control of the custodial account once they become adults.
-This means that they can decide not to spend the funds on educational purposes.
+Two types of custodial accounts allow you to save money for your grandchild or any minor: Uniform Gifts to Minors Act (UGMA) and Uniform Transfer to Minors Act (UTMA) accounts.
+The child gains control of these accounts upon reaching adulthood, which means they could choose not to use the funds for educational purposes.

 Coverdell Education Savings Account